Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box Randomized PIT for Small Depth +-Regular Circuits

 where each $\hat{Q}_{ij}$ polynomial is a \emph{$s^{(d^+-2)}$-ordered power-sum polynomial}, maintains non-zeroness.

 Following this, the polynomial $\hat{f}_1$ can be product sparsified in a manner analogous to the depth-5 case.
-As highlighted in Remark \ref{prod-spars-gen}, the proof of Lemma \ref{poly-proj} can be extended to product sparsify the polynomial $\hat{f}_1$.
-Due to the structured nature of $\hat{Q}_{ij}$ polynomials, boundaries can be identified by an automaton.
+As $\hat{f}_1$ polynomial is represented as a sum of $s$ number of products of ordered power-sum polynomials, thus Lemma \ref{poly-proj} can be used to product sparsify the polynomial $\hat{f}_1$.
+Due to the structured nature of $\hat{Q}_{ij}$ polynomials (ordered power-sum polynomials), boundaries can be identified by a small automaton.
 Thus, we can construct an automaton $\mathcal{A}_2$ similar to the one in Figure \ref{automaton-product-sparsification}.
 We consider the output of $\mathcal{A}_2$ on $\hat{f}_1$ and we can replace the commutative variables from this resulting polynomial with scalars, yielding a new n.c. polynomial $\hat{f}_2$ while maintaining non-zeroness.

 Finally, the polynomial $\hat{f}_2$ can be converted into a commutative polynomial while maintaining non-zeroness, similar to the depth-5 case.
-As noted in Remark \ref{com-trans-gen}, the proof of Lemma \ref{com-conversion} can be generalized to convert $\hat{f}_2$ into a commutative polynomial $\hat{f}_3$ that preserves non-zeroness.
-Similar to the depth-5 case, boundaries of $\hat{Q}_{ij}$ polynomials can be identified by an automaton due to their structured nature.
+As $\hat{f}_2$ is represented as a sum of products of a small number of ordered power-sum polynomials, thus Lemma \ref{com-conversion} can be used to convert $\hat{f}_2$ into a commutative polynomial $\hat{f}_3$ that preserves non-zeroness.

+Boundaries of $\hat{Q}_{ij}$ polynomials can be identified by a small automaton due to their structured nature.
 Thus, we can construct an automaton $\mathcal{A}_3$ similar to one in Figure \ref{automaton-step3}.
 We consider the output of $\mathcal{A}_3$ on $\hat{f}_2$.
 The resulting commutative polynomial is denoted $\hat{f}_3$.
 The commutative polynomial $\hat{f}_3$ is an \emph{$s^{(d^+-1)}$-ordered power-sum polynomial}.

 Thus, we have shown that a polynomial $f$ computed by a circuit of size $s$ and $+$-depth $d^+$ can be transformed into a $s^{(d^+-1)}$-ordered power-sum polynomial while preserving its non-zeroness. \end{itemize} \end{proof}